Building prosperity & digital Culture.

 I started with curiosity.Curiosity about why some ideas travel, and others don’t.

-Why does some work get seen and other work, just as good, disappears.That curiosity led me into the creative agency world, where I learned how to shape ideas.
+Why some work gets seen while other work, just as good, disappears.That curiosity led me into the creative agency world, where I learned how to shape ideas.

 It pulled me into digital, where I learned how ideas move.